int128/gradle-ssh-plugin/user-guide.md

 `errorStream`    | OutputStream | If given, standard error of the remote command is sent to the stream.
 `encoding`       | String   | Encoding of input and output on the command or shell execution.
 Defaults to `UTF-8`.
 `interaction`    | Closure  | Specifies an interaction with the stream on the command or shell execution.
 Defaults to no interaction.
-`extensions`     | List of classes | List of extension classes.
-If this is set, classes will be mixed in.
+`extensions`     | List     | List of extension trait or map.
+If a trait is given, it is applied to the session closure.
+It a map is given, key and value must be a method name and an implementation closure, all keys are added as methods in the session closure.
+Defaults to an empty.

 ### The stream interaction support